-Subacromial decompression is an operation to prevent the bones and tendons in the shoulder rubbing against each other when the arm is raised.
+Subacromial decompression (acromioplasty) is an operation used to treat subacromial impingement.
+This is when the bones and tendons in your shoulder rub against each other when you raise your arm.

 You will meet the surgeon carrying out your procedure to discuss your care.
 It may differ from what is described here as it will be designed to meet your individual needs.

-Your orthopaedic surgeon (a doctor who specialises in bone surgery) will explain how to prepare for your procedure.
-For example, if you smoke you will be asked to stop, as smoking increases your risk of getting a chest or wound infection, which can slow your recovery
+Your operation will be carried out by an orthopaedic surgeon (a doctor who specialises in bone surgery).
+He or she will explain how to prepare for your procedure.
+For example, if you smoke, you will be asked to stop.
+Smoking increases your risk of getting a chest or wound infection, which can slow your recovery.

-The operation is routinely done as a day case, which means you won’t have to stay overnight in hospital.
+The operation is usually done as a day case, which means you won’t have to stay overnight in hospital.

 Subacromial decompression is usually done under general anaesthesia, which means that you will be asleep during the procedure.

-Subacromial decompression can take up to one hour, depending on how complicated your operation is.
+Subacromial decompression can take around an hour, depending on how complicated your operation is.

-Once the anaesthetic has taken effect, small cuts are made in the skin around your shoulder that is being treated.
+Once the anaesthetic has taken effect, your surgeon will make small cuts in the skin around your shoulder.

-Your surgeon will look at the joint, either directly through the arthroscope, or at pictures it sends to a monitor.
-Specially designed surgical instruments are inserted through the small cuts and are used to reshape your shoulder blade.
-Your surgeon may also decide to repair any damaged tendons at the same time, such as the rotator cuff tendon.
-This may mean that your surgeon has to change from keyhole surgery to an open operation, which means making a larger cut in your shoulder (see our common questions for more information).
+Your surgeon will look at your shoulder joint, either directly through the arthroscope, or at pictures sent from the arthroscope to a monitor.
+He or she will insert specially designed surgical instruments through the small cuts and reshape this part of your shoulder blade.
+Your surgeon may also decide to repair any damaged tendons at the same time, such as your rotator cuff tendon.
+This may mean your surgeon has to change from keyhole surgery to an open operation and will make a larger cut in your shoulder.
+See our frequently asked questions for more information.

-At the end of the operation, the surgical instruments are removed and the cuts are closed, usually with stitches.
+At the end of the operation, your surgeon will remove the surgical instruments and close the cuts, usually with stitches.

-The amount of time your dissolvable stitches will take to disappear depends on the type of stitches you have.
+If your surgeon used dissolvable stitches in your procedure, the time they will take to disappear depends on the type of stitches you have.
 However, for this procedure, they should usually disappear in about six weeks.

-It usually takes between two and six months to make a full recovery from subacromial decompression, but this varies between individuals, so it's important to follow your surgeon's advice.
-How long it takes you to recover will depend on a number of things, including how healthy you are before the operation and how well you keep up with your physiotherapy after the operation.
+It usually takes between two and four months to make a full recovery from subacromial decompression.
+However, this varies between individuals, so it's important to follow your surgeon's advice.
+How long it takes you to recover will depend on a number of things.
+These include how healthy you are before the operation and how well you keep up with your physiotherapy after the operation.

 If you need pain relief, you can take over-the-counter painkillers such as paracetamol or ibuprofen.
 Always read the patient information leaflet that comes with the medicine and if you have any questions, ask your pharmacist for advice.

-It’s important that you continue with any exercises recommended by your physiotherapist (a health professional who specialises in maintaining and improving movement and mobility) or surgeon, as these may help you to recover more quickly.
-Your surgeon or physiotherapist will decide on the type of exercises that you will need to do.
-He or she will also tell you when you should start these exercises, and how many you should do.
+You may see a physiotherapist (a health professional who specialises in maintaining and improving movement and mobility) after your operation.
+It’s important that you do any exercises that your physiotherapist or surgeon recommends.
+These may help you to recover more quickly.
+Your surgeon or physiotherapist will tell you when to start these exercises, and how many to do.

 As with every procedure, there are some risks associated with subacromial decompression.
 We have not included the chance of these happening as they are specific to you and differ for every person.
 Ask your surgeon to explain how these risks apply to you.